 I have a love/hate relationship with coupons.
 For a while, I was REALLY into couponing, but then I realized I was actually spending more by buying things with coupons I didn’t need.
 Yes, frugal living often involves coupons, but only use them if you were going to buy that item anyway.

 If you are an extreme couponer and are building up your stockpile, really think about if you need those items and if you have space for them.

 It may be better to save on food by using meal planning.
 Try my Cheap Meal Plan for Two Under $30

 Also, using coupons is stressful.
 I like using the Ibotta app so I don’t have to carry a stack of coupons with me!
-If I coupon, I usually limit it to 5-10 coupons per a store visit but I use cartwheels app at Target and Ibotta or Checkout 51 rebate apps.
+If I coupon, I usually limit it to 5-10 coupons per store visit but I use the circle app at Target and Ibotta or Checkout 51 rebate apps.

 25. Create a frugal stockpile

 Creating a stockpile is an amazing frugal living tip if you stockpile items your family will actually use.